How Much Does It Cost to Go to a Gaming Lounge? [2025 Prices Guide]

 What do party packages cost?

-Commonly $150–$300+ for ~2 hours with multiple stations and sometimes pizza/drinks.
+Commonly $150–$300+ for ~2 hours with multiple stations and sometimes food/drinks.

 Why are weekdays cheaper?

-Lower demand and “regular” pricing; weekends and evenings tend to cost more.
+Lower demand and regular pricing; weekends and evenings tend to cost more.

 Are there free options?